Exciting Two-Week Northern Lights Winter Vacation in Iceland

 • More

-The Jokulsarlon glacier lagoon also sits within the nature reserve.
-Locals often call it "the crown jewel of Iceland," and you'll quickly see why.
+Locals often call Jokulsarlon, "the crown jewel of Iceland," and you'll quickly see why.
 It's one of the country's most beautiful sights.
 The lagoon waters are filled with icebergs that tower above the water, with beautiful shades of shimmering blue and white.

 Marvel at the icebergs as they rotate and break apart on their way to the ocean.
 When they finally reach the sea, they wash up on the nearby shoreline, nicknamed the Diamond Beach, for the mesmerizing way the ice contrasts with the black sands.
+If you want a closer look, there are also available guided boat tours.

 When you've finished enjoying your stunning surroundings, it'll be time for even more excitement — it's time to embark on an adventure into a crystal-blue ice cave.
-You'll meet an expert glacier guide at the Jokulsarlon car park and drive to a remote corner of the Vatnajokull glacier (one of the largest in Europe).
+You'll meet an expert glacier guide at the Jokulsarlon car park and drive to a remote corner of the Vatnajokull Glacier (one of the largest in Europe).
 After dressing in the appropriate gear, you'll head out onto the ice.

 As you enter the ice cave, you'll be amazed by the magnificent view.
 The vivid colors, the light refracting through the ice, and the otherworldly textures make the glacier caves the most inviting winter attraction Iceland offers.
 Keep your camera in hand, but be sure to appreciate the moment, as no photograph can genuinely reflect this spectacular experience.